Anicia Juliana: Life

+She was born in Constantinople after 461.

+In 478, emperor Zeno offered her hand in marriage to Theodoric, but it did not take place.

 She married Flavius Areobindus Dagalaiphus Areobindus, and their children included Olybrius, consul in 491.
-With her husband, she spent her life at the pre-Justinian court of Constantinople, of which she was considered "both the most aristocratic and the wealthiest inhabitant".
+With her husband, she spent her life at the court of Constantinople during the reign of Leo I to Justinian I, of which she was considered "both the most aristocratic and the wealthiest inhabitant".

+In 512, a group of pro-Chalcedonian rioters dissatisfied with emperor Anastasius went to Juliana and Areobindus' home and proclaimed Areobindus emperor.
+However, he had fled the city.

-Her glittering genealogy aside, Juliana is primarily remembered as one of the first non-reigning female patrons of art in recorded history.
-From what little we know about her personal predilections, it appears that she "directly intervened in determining the content, as well, perhaps, as the style" of the works she commissioned.
+Anicia Juliana was a prolific patron of art.
+From what little we know about her personal predilections, it appears that she "directly intervened in determining the content, as well, perhaps, as the style" of the artworks she commissioned.

 Her pro-Roman political views, as espoused in her letter to Pope Hormisdas (preserved in the royal library of El Escorial) are reflected in the Chronicle of Marcellinus Comes, who has been associated with her literary circle.
 Whether Juliana entertained political ambitions of her own is uncertain, but it is known that her husband declined to take up the crown during the 512 riots.
 Although she resolutely opposed the Monophysite leanings of Emperor Anastasius, she permitted her son Olybrius to marry the Emperor's niece.